-Smart speakers are the must have gadget this year but many don’t offer the kind of high quality sound you might want for your home.
+Smart speakers are a must-have gadget for most modern homes, but many don’t offer the kind of high-quality sound you might want for your home.
 This is the main but not only reason to go with Sonos against rivals.
 Here’s our Sonos One review.

 Amazon might have kicked off the smart speaker era with the Echo but now everyone wants a piece of the pie.
 It’s easy enough to add smarts to a device but getting it to sound great appears to be a lot harder – the Echo 2, for example, sounds worse than the original.